 Steve Zika, Babine Forest Products Ltd.

-COFI represents 18 corporate member companies, ranging from some of the largest publicly-traded companies to mid-sized companies, family-owned companies and smaller niche operators.
+The member companies that COFI represents range from some of the largest publicly-traded companies to mid-sized companies, family-owned companies and smaller niche operators.
 In addition to corporate members, COFI also provides Quality Control services to a broader group of companies.